50 Most Popular Homeschool Curriculum in 2020

 - Phonics Museum (by Veritas Press)

-- Reading Eggs (for young children; Reading Eggspress is for older children) – Free Trial available
+- Reading Eggs (for young children; Reading Eggspress is for older children) – Free Trial available.
+An extended overview of the program is available here.

 - Hooked on Phonics